keitay72/kcd-hoa-web-portal/KC_Disposal_Fleet_Operations_SOP_v1.md

 This SOP shall be reviewed annually by Operations, Fleet, and Safety leadership.

-Recommended revisions shall be submitted to Executive Leadership and the Board of Directors for approval.
+Recommended revisions shall be submitted for approval.